MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-4-delete-resources.md

 ## Delete multiple storage accounts using for-each

-When you are working with a large number of resources and you do not want to delete all the objects within a group, consider using a script.
+When you're working with a large number of resources and you don't want to delete all the objects within a group, consider using a script.
 This example gets a list of all the Azure storage accounts created in this tutorial and deletes them in a for-each loop.

 # [Bash](#tab/bash)